WordPress/block-development-examples/DEVELOPMENT.md

 ## Repo Commands

-Our repository uses [`pnpm`](https://pnpm.io/) to manage dependencies of examples and run commands on them collectivelly.
+Our repository uses [`pnpm`](https://pnpm.io/) to manage dependencies of examples and run commands on them collectively.

 When using `pnpm run {command}` without any options, it will execute that command against every project in the repository.